ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 Why are related and contextual results important?
 --------------------------------------------------

-The dataArc search tool was created to support intentionally interdisciplinary data discovery.
+The dataARC search tool was created to support intentionally interdisciplinary data discovery.
 Related and contextual results are important when searching interdisciplinary data and researching interdisciplinary topics.

-Each dataset in dataArc is mapped to the community’s set of shared concepts by its contributor, who is an expert in a specific discipline and has a broad familiarity with the other disciplines represented in our tool.
+Each dataset in dataARC is mapped to the community’s set of shared concepts by its contributor, who is an expert in a specific discipline and has a broad familiarity with the other disciplines represented in our tool.
 Different data contributors will have different ideas about which concepts their data speaks to most directly.
 This is quite normal, even inevitable!
 Different disciplines prioritise different concepts and these priorities change as research trends shift over time.
 An unintended outcome of this situation is that a search on any given concept will become discipline specific.
-The aim of the dataArc search tool is to encourage interdisciplinary search and to help its users to see connections and find data across these conceptual divides between specialisms and disciplines.
+The aim of the dataARC search tool is to encourage interdisciplinary search and to help its users to see connections and find data across these conceptual divides between specialisms and disciplines.

 Let’s explore this with an example: